vogt4nick/recipes.vogt4nick.com/recipes/retired-recipes.md

-# Retired Recipes

-Recipes I used to make.
+Recipes that are out of season or out of rotation.
 Maybe I got bored.
 Maybe they got out-classed.
 In any case, they aren't part of my standard home menu anymore.

 ---